Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Reload Nginx for the changes to work:

-sudo systemctl reload nginx
+$ sudo systemctl reload nginx

 Setting Up HTTPS

-In this step we'll obtain certificates issued by Let's Encrypt, and walk through some basic Nginx configuration for HTTPS server.
+In this step we'll obtain certificates issued by Let's Encrypt, and walk through some basic Nginx configuration for an HTTPS server.

 Install Certbot